michael-franke/XPLab_2019/final_project/GeneralRemarksStudies.md

 * The used stimuli are seldom available

-* The statistical methods differ from what you have learned sofar in the course
+* The statistical methods differ from what you have learned so far in the course

 That's why you should select only one experiment and try to understand the overall idea of this particular experiment: What are the hypotheses of the author(s)?
 Which factors play a role?
 How did they try to test their hypotheses?
 Once you have understood the general aim you often can break down the hypotheses and for example test only a subset instead of all factors.